+4. File an Insurance Claim

 If you have insurance on your ring (fingers crossed), immediately file an insurance claim, even if you're still looking for the lost ring.
 Let your insurance company know ASAP that the ring was lost.
 It's best to do this within 24 hours of misplacing the ring.
-If you do end up finding it, you can cancel the claim and give the update to your insurance company.
+If you do end up finding it, you can cancel the claim and give an update to your insurance company.
 Better safe than sorry.

 5. Talk to Your Jeweler

 Call the jeweler where you got the ring as soon as you can.
 It's possible they might have another one in the same style, or they can re-create a similar ring for you.
 And given your situation and the fact that you're a repeat buyer, they just might give you a discount.

 6. Get a Temporary Ring